 – How to manage your files and establish a good workflow

-– Organizational tools (ranking, keywords)
+– Organizational tools (ranking, keywords, color labels)

 – Keyboard shortcuts